exercism/development-environment/README.md

 Each time you change the Dockerfile or dependencies it mounts (e.g. the Gemfile), you will need to rerun the build and start commands.

+## Stuck?

+Stuck running the Docker setup?
+Please open an issue in this repository, and we will try and help you fix things, and tweak things so other people don't face the same challenge.

+If you have an issue unrelated to this local Docker setup, please open an issue in the relevant repository (e.g. for the JavaScript Test Runner, use https://github.com/exercism/javascript-test-runner)
+If you are unsure where to open the issue, please use https://github.com/exercism/exercism.

+## Contributing to this repository

+We welcome contributions!
+Please open an issue explaining the problem(s) you are facing, or put together a Pull Request demonstrating your idea or solution.
+Thank you!